antimonio/TreeVisualizer/README.md

 # TreeVisualizer
-music visualizer that draws a tree
+music visualizer that draws a tree, developed with createjs